 How many credits does this Ph.D. involve?
 What does the program of studies look like?
 How many of my master’s degree courses will count within this program?

-Each of the four Ph.D. in educational leadership concentrations require a minimum of 90 graduate credits.
+Each of the four concentrations in the Ph.D. in educational leadership require a minimum of 60 graduate credits (beginning Fall 2018).
 All include:

-- A 33 credit hour professional inquiry, research, and dissertation core (involving nine credits of professional inquiry or field experience, nine credits of research tools, and 15 credits for dissertation seminar and independent work).
+- A 30 credit hour professional inquiry, research, and dissertation core (twelve credits of research tools, and 18 credits for dissertation seminar and independent work).

 Where will courses be offered?
 How many of them will be offered via distance learning avenues?

-All classes needed for the K-12 and higher education doctoral concentrations are available at either the main Kalamazoo campus or the Grand Rapids regional campus (located on East Beltline in Grand Rapids).
-For career and technical education and organizational analysis some required classes are only offered at the main Kalamazoo campus.
+Most classes needed for the K-12 and higher education doctoral concentrations are available at either the main Kalamazoo campus or the Grand Rapids regional campus (located on East Beltline in Grand Rapids or occasionally downtown).
+For career and technical education and organizational analysis, some required classes are only offered at the main Kalamazoo campus.
 All classes are taught via an evening, weekend (i.e., Friday night or Saturday once a month), or online format.

 What is unique about this doctoral program?